-As mentioned above, pure aluminium is a relatively soft metal.
+Pure aluminium is a relatively soft metal.
 But when combined with alloying elements it can produce a wide range of mechanical properties.
-These alloys are categorized into families according to the principal alloying elements by a four-digit identification system.
-Here is an overview of the of common families of aluminum alloys and their weldability characteristics/common filler metals:
+These alloys are categorized into families according to the principal alloying elements with a four-digit identification system.
+Here is an overview of the of common families of aluminum alloys and their weldability characteristics along with common filler metals:

-Pure (99%) aluminum.
-Used to carry electrical current or for corrosion resistance in particular environments.
-1000 series aluminum alloys are readily weldable with 1100 filler metal.
+Almost pure aluminum, at 99% with trace elements making up the rest.
+This family is used to carry electrical current or for corrosion resistance in particular environments.
+1000 series Aluminum alloys are readily weldable with 1100 filler metal.

-High-strength sheet or plate aerospace alloys.
-They are extremely sensitive to hot cracking, making them the most unweldable aluminum alloys (specifically 2024).
-But there are a couple exceptions.
-Specifically 2219 and 2519, which can be readily welded with 2319 or 4043 filler metal.
+This is a family of high-strength aerospace alloys.
+They are extremely sensitive to hot cracking and are the least weldable aluminum alloys.
+Specifically, 2024 is the least weldable.
+But there are a couple exceptions, 2219 and 2519, which can be readily welded with 2319 or 4043 filler metal.

-Typically used as welding or brazing filler alloys than as base materials.
-However if being used as base materials, 4000 series aluminum alloys are readily welded with 4043 filler metal.
+These are typically used as welding or brazing filler alloys rather than base materials.
+However, when they are used as base materials, 4000 series aluminum alloys are readily welded with 4043 filler metal.

-High-strength sheet and plate alloys.
+A family of high-strength sheet and plate alloys.
 5000 series aluminum alloys are readily welded with 5356 filler metal.
-However with stronger alloys, such as 5083, 5183 or 5556 filler metals should be used.
+However, with stronger alloys such as 5083, 5183, or 5556, filler metals should be used.

-High-strength aerospace alloys.
-These alloys are mostly unweldable due to their susceptibility to hot-cracking and stress-corrosion (specially 7075).
-The exceptions are 7003 and 7005 extrusion alloys and 7039 plate alloy, which are readily weldable with 5356 filler.
+Another group of high-strength aerospace alloys.
+These alloys are mostly unweldable due to their susceptibility to hot-cracking and stress-corrosion.
+7075 is particularly vulnerable.
+The exceptions are 7003, 7005, and 7039, which are readily weldable with 5356 filler.
 The alloys can be further classified according to being non-heat-treatable or heat-treatable alloys.